 Starling Bank is a smartphone app focused bank – which means that their security systems are very much based around interaction with a phone.
 This means that not only do they not need extra hardware devices to login to online banking or make payments, but also that security is easier – as the app on the phone can be used to add extra layers of security such as SMS or ID via the app, which adds well rounded security features to the account.

-Starling Bank Alternatives
+Starling Bank Verdict

-In its short lifespan, the Starling Bank business account has been showered with accolades like best business account in the UK and as safest bank in the UK.
+In its short lifespan, the Starling Bank business account has been showered with accolades like ‘best business account in the UK’ and as ‘safest bank in the UK’.
 The high praise seems justified by their simple and clear product, that stays focused on the core banking functions that any business needs.
 Some businesses may require some of the extra functions that an older high street bank can offer, and Starling Bank will not work well for cash focused businesses.
 However, for a large proportion of sole traders and businesses who are looking for a modern and easy to use bank for their trading, Starling Bank is definitely one to look at.